1988 United States presidential election in Illinois

 The 1988 United States presidential election in Illinois took place on November 8, 1988.
 All 50 states and the District of Columbia were part of the 1988 United States presidential election.
 State voters chose 24 electors to the Electoral College, which selected the president and vice president.
 Illinois was won by incumbent United States Vice President George H. W. Bush of Texas, who was running against Massachusetts Governor Michael Dukakis.
 Bush ran with Indiana Senator Dan Quayle as Vice President, and Dukakis ran with Texas Senator Lloyd Bentsen.

 Illinois weighed in for this election as 5.4% more Democratic than the national average.
-As of the 2020 presidential election, this was the last time that Illinois voted Republican in a presidential election.
 Bush won the election in rapidly liberalizing Illinois with a narrow 2-point margin.
-Like the neighboring state of Missouri, Bush's performance here was far below that of Reagan's just four years earlier.
+Like the neighboring state of Missouri, Bush's performance here was far below that of President Ronald Reagan's just four years earlier.
 Bush's loss of many down-state rural counties, combined with Dukakis's stronger than normal performance across much of the state, especially in Cook County, which houses the Chicago area, made the election results in this state much closer than usual.

-The election results in Illinois are reflective of a nationwide reconsolidation of the base for the Republican Party, which took place through the 1980s.
-Through the passage of some economic programs, spearheaded by then President Ronald Reagan (called, collectively, "Reaganomics"), the mid-to-late 1980s saw a period of economic growth and stability.
-The hallmark of Reaganomics was, in part, the wide-scale deregulation of corporate interests, and tax cuts across the board.